 For instance, if my domain is

-- Recommended: Use a DNS provider that supports ANAME or ALIAS records for apex domains, and alias your naked domain to
+- Recommended: Use a DNS provider that supports CNAME flattening, ANAME or ALIAS records for root domains, and alias your root domain to

-<your-site-name>.netlify.com.
-We recommend using NS1 for this purpose.
+[your-site-name].netlify.com.
+We recommend using NS1, or Netlify’s built-in DNS for this purpose.

-- Alternative: Create an A record pointing your naked domain to our load balancer’s IP:
+- Alternative: Create an A record pointing your root domain to our load balancer’s IP address

-* Only available via our UI with Netlify DNS
+* Available in our UI with Netlify DNS

 Netlify DNS can automatically turn your deployed branches into their own subdomains.